 After the Sheriff’s Sale – The Redemption Period

-After the Sheriff’s Sale, there is a redemption period before you can be evicted from your property.
-During this period, you can continue to live in the home.
+After the Sheriff’s Sale, you have some time to try to avoid foreclosure and save your home.
+This is called the redemption period.
+During this time, you can continue to live in the home.
 You don’t have to pay your mortgage during this time.
-You may want to save money to redeem your property or negotiate something with the buyer of your home.
+You may want to save money to try to save (redeem) your home or work out a “cash for keys” deal with the buyer of your home.
+Learn more below.

 Redeeming Your Home